'It’s important to achieve a balance between costs and customer value'

 Is there an industry or an area that has a particular need to catch up in this respect?

 Schumacher: At this point, it would make sense to return to the two customers used as examples.
-In particular in medium-sized companies, it is often the case that companies don’t have their own cost engineering department.
+In medium-sized companies, it is often the case that these companies don’t have their own cost engineering department.
 It is therefore difficult for them to assess new technologies in terms of costs and benefits.
 In such cases, we are always pleased to be able to integrate the cost engineering approach directly into our customers’ organisations by means of practice-based projects and to see it consolidated in the long-term as a result of our first joint successes.

 - Buzz Topics